Skip to game

 Baker's Game

 FreeCell's tougher cousin.
-Same layout, same four free cells — but you must build tableau columns by suit instead of alternating colors.
-Far fewer moves are available at any given time.
+Same layout, same four free cells — but tableau columns build by suit instead of alternating colors.
+Far fewer legal moves at any time.

 Win rate: ~75% · Same-suit stacking · 4 free cells